kesslerjohn/kesslerjohn.github.io/_pages/about.md

 I am currently working with the PATHOME project team on the development of an Agent Based Model to predict which types of social, behavioral, and infrastructure interventions will most efficiently reduce transmission of enteric pathogens in infants.
 See more about the project [here.](https://sewell.lab.uiowa.edu/pathome)

 I am personally interested in a variety of topics in computer science and elsewhere.
 Some examples include:
-- Theory of programming languages
+- Theory of programming languages: I am working on a [parser and SAT-solver for FOL](https://github.com/kesslerjohn/folley)
 - Automated Reasoning and Formal Verification
 - Natural Language Processing